Why You Should Join

 Your level of involvement in this community of like-minded professionals is up to you — from participating in discussions to volunteering for subcommittees.
 Whatever you do, your contribution will make a difference!

 Promote safe donor selection, effective tissue recovery, and the appropriate testing, processing, and distribution through quality practices, processes, and AATB Standards.

-1. Reviewing and suggesting changes to AATB Standards as well as best practices related to Quality Systems.
+- Review and suggest changes to AATB Standards and best practices related to quality systems.

-2. Involvement in relevant initiatives and activities such as electronic records, evaluating the regulatory impact of tissue recovery practices, information sharing and requirements, promptly review AATB Guidance Documents and other relevant information pertaining to Standard updates, and implement internationally quality terminology for AATB Standards.
+- Get involved in initiatives and activities such as electronic record keeping, evaluating the regulatory impact of tissue recovery practices, information sharing, and requirements.

-4. Support educational opportunities for the AATB Membership by recommending speakers and topics affecting the tissue banking industry at the AATB QDSW and Annual Meetings.
+- Support educational opportunities for AATB members by recommending speakers and topics for the AATB Quality and Donor Eligibility Workshop and Annual Meeting.

-5. Conduct regular Quality Council Meetings both in person and online to discuss relevant topics in the tissue banking industry and network with Quality Professionals in the industry.
+- Conduct Quality Council meetings in person and online to discuss relevant topics in the tissue banking profession and to network with colleagues.

 The Quality Council meets in person once a year at the AATB Annual Meeting and two to three times a year over the phone.